Mandrell Desir

 Mandrell Desir is an American college football defensive tackle for the Florida State Seminoles.

 Early life

 Desir attended Miami Norland Senior High School in Miami Gardens, Florida with his twin brother Darryll.
 As a senior he had 66 tackles and 12 sacks.
-Over his final three seasons he totaled 148 tackles and 18 sacks.
+Over his final three seasons, he totaled 148 tackles and 18 sacks.
 Desir and his brother originally committed to play college football at the University of Central Florida (UCF) before flipping their commitment to Florida State University.

 College career

-Desir earned immediate playing time his true freshman year at Florida State in 2025.
+Desir earned playing time in his true freshman year at Florida State in 2025.